GhaouiYoussef/instagram-detox/README.md

 ## How It Works

-- Content CSS hides likely Stories containers via accessible labels and structure.
+- CSS rules are scoped behind HTML attributes set by the script, enabling toggling without reloading CSS.
-- A MutationObserver watches DOM changes and hides Stories if Instagram updates the layout dynamically.
+- A MutationObserver watches DOM changes and re-applies hides if Instagram updates the layout dynamically.

 ## Files

 - `manifest.json`: Chrome extension manifest (MV3).
-- `content-script.js`: JS that detects and hides the Stories tray, including SPA navigations.
+- `content-script.js`: Detects and hides Stories/Notes, handles SPA navigations, reads settings from `chrome.storage`.
-- `styles.css`: CSS selectors to hide Stories where possible without JS.
+- `styles.css`: Attribute-scoped CSS that hides elements only when toggles are enabled.
+- `popup.html` / `popup.js`: Popup UI to toggle Stories, Notes, XPath fallback, and debug logs.

 ## Permissions

-No extra permissions beyond content script matching are used.
+- `storage`: to persist toggle settings from the popup.

 ## Troubleshooting